New Seahawk Carlos Hyde: If NFL is serious about change, then a team should sign Colin Kaepernick

 Seattle will be Hyde’s fifth team since leaving the 49ers in 2017.

-Hyde was with the Browns and Jaguars in 2018, then was in camp with the Chiefs in 2019 before being traded to Houston.
+He was with the Browns and Jaguars in 2018, then was in camp with the Chiefs in 2019 before being traded to Houston.

 He turned in the best year of his career with the Texans, breaking the 1,000-yard barrier for the first time with 1,070.
 He played the final 14 games of the year and two more in the playoffs with a torn labrum in his shoulder that required offseason surgery.